|Nutrition Facts (per serving)|

 If you're hosting a party, place the treats on toothpicks or skewers before dipping, making the coating process simple and the marshmallows easier to serve and eat.
 For a fun family activity, set up a decorating station with skewered marshmallows, melted chocolate, and bowls of candies and sprinkles and let the kids dip the marshmallows and sprinkle with their choice of decorations.
 Instead of semisweet, dark or bittersweet chocolate can also be used, and a white chocolate drizzle at the end adds a sophisticated touch.

-Use purchased marshmallows for a quick and easy treat (just be sure to buy the big ones), or make homemade marshmallows for an extra special dessert.
-Vanilla marshmallows work great for this recipe, but you can add flavor with almond or peppermint extract, or even make fresh strawberry marshmallows.
+Use purchased marshmallows for a quick and easy treat (just be sure to buy the big ones) or make homemade marshmallows for an extra-special dessert.
+Vanilla-flavored marshmallows work great for this recipe, but you can add almond or peppermint extracts, or even make fresh strawberry marshmallows.

 Gather the ingredients.

 Prepare a baking sheet by lining it with aluminum foil or parchment paper.